metosin/lein-simulflow/README.md

 $ lein pdo cljx once, cljsbuild auto dev, less auto, midje :autotest
 ```

-Lein-simulflow will run your long running tasks in in one tasks and takes
+Lein-simulflow will start your long running tasks with one command and takes
 care of task dependencies:

 ```bash